friemen/reactnet/README.md

 called upon completion of any input reactive and some other settings.

 Defining links is the crucial part.
-This is what the common FRP combinators like `map`, `filter`, `switch` etc. are all about: they add or remove links to a network.
+This is what well-known combinators like `map`, `filter`, `switch` etc. are all about: they add or remove links to a network.